Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: Problem statement

-\section{PROBLEM STATEMENT}
+Until this paper, there had been no solution for the \acrshort{opf} problem that utilized \acrshort{gnn} to handle graph-type data and \acrshort{drl}, enabling generalization and understanding the internal dynamics of the power grid.
+Nevertheless, methods can be found in the literature that employ each of the approaches independently.
+Data-driven methods based on deep learning have been introduced to solve \acrshort{opf} in approaches such as \cite{rivero1}, \cite{balthazar1}, \cite{balthazar2}, \cite{deep_opf}, and \cite{opf_ml2}, among others.
+However, these approaches require a substantial amount of historical data for training and necessitate the collection of extensive data whenever there is a change in the grid.
+Conversely, the \acrshort{drl} based approach aims to gradually learn how to optimize power flow in electrical networks and dynamically identify the optimal operating point.
+Approaches like \cite{OPF_RL2}, \cite{opf_drl}, \cite{opf_rl3}, and \cite{opf_ppo} utilize different \acrshort{drl} algorithms to solve the \acrshort{opf}, but none incorporate \acrshort{gnn}, resulting in a loss of generalization capability.

+\section{\uppercase{Problem statement}}

-The figure \ref{drl_caja} shows schematically our \acrshort{drl} method to solve the \acrshort{opf}.
-First, an agent is trained using \acrshort{drl}.
-During several episodes the agent modifies the value of the generation values of a network trying to maximize the reward, which represents the reduction of the generation cost with respect to the previous step.
-Once this agent has been trained on a base case minimizing the cost and optimizing the search for feasible solutions, this agent can be used to compute \acrshort{opf} in a power grid with changes in the topology (like the fall of an electrical line due to maintenance or the disconnection of a load) obtaining better or similar results, in terms of the cost, than the \acrshort{dcopf}.
+As illustrated in \autoref{ppo_diagrama2}, an agent is trained using \acrshort{drl}.
+Over multiple timesteps, the agent iteratively modifies the generation values of a power grid, aiming to maximize the reward.
+This reward reflects the reduction in generation cost compared to the previous timestep.
+The training process begins with a base case where the agent minimizes the cost while optimizing the search for feasible solutions.
+Once trained, this agent can be deployed to compute \acrshort{opf} in power grids with altered topologies, such as the loss of an electrical line due to maintenance or the disconnection of a load.
+The results obtained, in terms of cost, are often better or comparable to those achieved using \acrshort{dcopf}.

-\section{BACKGROUND}
+\section{\uppercase{background}}

-In this section, we provide the necessary background for GNN and the \acrshort{drl} algorithm used.
-In addition, although it has already been introduced, we expand the definition of \acrshort{opf}.
+In this section, we provide the necessary background for \acrshort{gnn} (\autoref{subsec:gnn}), the \acrshort{drl} algorithm used (\autoref{subsec:drl}) and we expand the definition of \acrshort{opf}.
 Commonly, \acrshort{opf} minimizes the generation cost, so the objective is to minimize the cost of power generation while satisfying operating constraints and demands.
-Some of these constraints that the network must respect are: restrictions of both maximum and minimum voltage in the nodes or that the net power in each bus is equal to power consumed minus generated \cite{pf_hist}.
+Some of these constraints are restrictions of both maximum and minimum voltage in the nodes or that the net power in each bus is equal to the power consumed minus generated \cite{pf_hist}.
 At the same time, the \acrfull{pf} or load flow refers to the generation, load, and transmission network equations.
-It is a quantitative study to determine the flow of electric power in a distribution network under given load conditions whose objective is to determine the steady-state operating values of an electrical distribution network \cite{pf_hist}.
+It is a quantitative study to determine the flow of electric power in a network under given load conditions whose objective is to determine the steady-state operating values of an electrical network \cite{pf_hist}.